ajaichemmanam/portfolio/blogcontents/PreRendering-on-NextJs.md

 ---
 title: "PreRendering on NextJS"
 author: "Ajai Chemmanam"
-date: "2020-01-02"
+date: "2022-01-02"
 ---

 Next.js pre-renders every page by default.
 Next.js generates HTML for each page in advance, instead of having it all done by client-side JavaScript.
 Pre-rendering can result in better performance and SEO.

+Next.js has two forms of pre-rendering:

+- Static Generation
+- Server-side Rendering.

-Next.js has two forms of pre-rendering: Static Generation and Server-side Rendering.
-The difference is in when it generates the HTML for a page.
+The difference between the two is when it generates the HTML for a page.

-Static Generation is the pre-rendering method that generates the HTML at build time.
+Static Generation is a pre-rendering method that generates the HTML at build time.
 The pre-rendered HTML is then reused on each request.

-Server-side Rendering is the pre-rendering method that generates the HTML on each request.
+Server-side Rendering is a pre-rendering method that generates the HTML on each request at the server side.

-In development mode, every page is pre-rendered on each request — even for pages that use Static Generation.
+So most of the heavy lifting is done at the server end and not in the client browser.

-We can choose which pre-rendering form to use for each page in the project.
+We can choose which pre-rendering to use for each page in the project.
 A "hybrid" Next.js app by using Static Generation for most pages and using Server-side Rendering for others is also possible.

+Note: In development mode, every page is pre-rendered on each request — even for pages that uses Static Generation.

 ### How to check if PreRendering works?